CMHAAorg/cmhaa-website/site/content/_index.md

   - type: stacked-content-top-image
     stacked_image: img/istockphoto-1172976280-2048x2048-join-our-community.jpg
-    stacked_description: Join our community of business leaders, experts and partner organisations and be a part of our united voice for change on workplace mental health from the very start.
-Our program will kick off in February 2021 with a focus on developing mental health capability in leaders.
+    stacked_description: Join our community of business leaders, experts and partner organisations and be a powerful voice for change on workplace mental health.
+Our program will kick off in February 2021 with strenthening leadership capability on mental health a focus of our work for the first six months.
     stacked_title: Join us
     stacked_cta_link: /contact-us/
     stacked_cta_text: More about membership